rohan843/cybersecurity-notes/README.md

 Recipients would think that they are recieving an email from a friend, but it would actually be malware.

 This malware ended up affecting **45 million computers** globally, and is believed to have caused over **$10 billion** in damages.

+This attack is also an example of social engineering.

+**Social Engineering**: A manipulation technique that exploits human error to gain private information, access or valuables.